“When it comes to life, the critical thing is whether you take things for granted or take them with gratitude.” (G. K. Chesterton)

 - Always give thanks to God.
 Be grateful to God for the gift of our lives, for air in our lungs, the shining sun on our faces and for all Creation.
 Share this gratitude in prayer throughout the day.
 “God’s generous presence in our lives lays claim to a form of gratitude that is never satisfied by the mere recitation of thanks, but requires us to express our gratitude in action.
 The kind of gratitude that God is hoping to find is one that includes a bond of friendship and a commitment to service.”
 (Donald DeMarco)

-Thanksgiving is almost upon us and we are hopefully soon to be surrounded by friends and loved ones.
+Today is Thanksgiving and we are hopefully soon to be surrounded by friends and loved ones.
 I encourage all of us to harness the spirit of gratitude that will be abundant on this special day and make Thanksgiving exist every day of the year.

 Live life gratefully and you will never regret it.